What This Notice Is About

 - Review this notice with your tax preparer if you used one.

-- Review the rules for claiming a dependent or qualifying child in Publication 501, Exemptions, Standard Deduction, and Filing Information.
+- Review the rules for claiming a dependent or qualifying child in Publication 501, Dependents, Standard Deduction, and Filing Information (PDF).

 - Keep this notice in your permanent records.